 It is best if you refrain from using words around your child that might cause unnecessary fear, such as needle, pull, drill or hurt.
 The office makes a practice of using words that convey the same message, but are pleasant and non-frightening to the child.

-We invite you to stay with your child during the initial examination and throughout subsequent visits, but ask that you be a silent helper so that we can focus on your child’s health.
+If it’s you and your child’s first time seeing the pediatric dentist in Katy, we invite you to stay with your child during the initial examination and throughout subsequent visits, but ask that you be a silent helper so that we can focus on your child’s health.
 Our purpose is to gain your child’s confidence and overcome apprehension.
 We are all highly experienced in helping children overcome anxiety.
 Separation anxiety is not uncommon in children, so please try not to be concerned if your child exhibits some negative behavior.
 This is normal and will soon diminish.
 Studies and experience have shown that most children over the age of 3 react more positively when in an open environment designed for children.

 Be sure to visit our Fun Activities page for more dental educational tools!